 Back in 2022, we reported that two food concepts were taking over one Hoboken space at 500 Jefferson Street.
 The dining duo, composed of The Pizza Shop and Flour, has operated as a take-out-only pizza spot for the last year.
-The restaurant has entered a new era with The Pizza Shop’s open-kitchen, new American counterpart Flour officially soft-opening this week.
-Read on for what we know about Flour and its soft opening in Hoboken this week.
+The restaurant has entered a new era with The Pizza Shop’s open-kitchen, new American counterpart Flour officially soft-opening last month.
+Read on for what we know about Flour and its soft opening in Hoboken.

 The Soft Opening

 On May 11th, @flourhoboken took to Instagram to share a cryptic post: a video, which said “It’s finally happening,” paired with a caption reading “DMs are open.”
 The video went on to announce Flour’s soft opening here in Hoboken, which took place Wednesday, May 17th, and Thursday, May 18th, with limited seats available.